Tanishk901/Water_Potability/README.md

 - Tech Stack used -
     - Python and Flask Framework.
     - Machine Learning.
+    - Jupyter Notebook
-    - Jupyter Notebook / Google Collab.
+    - You can also use Google Collab.